Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 "In the media circus of life, they were the main attraction."

-I think the Indian used magic to make the snakes attack Mikey and Mallory after they killed him, which makes them snakes used as weapons.
-That makes about as much sense as the possibility that hundreds of rattlesnakes are just lying around on the ground at night, so I'm sticking with it.
+As far as I can tell, the Navajo man used magic to make the snakes attack Mickey and Mallory after they killed him, which makes this another example of snakes used as weapons.
+That makes more sense than the possibility that hundreds of rattlesnakes are just lying around on the ground at night.

 The snake we see in the Navajo man's hands is probably a Red Diamond Rattlesnake.
 The other snakes we see on the ground appear to be a combination of real rattlesnakes and fake ones.
 We also see a Bullsnake striking up at the camera.

 In a panic, and obviously suffering from the snakebites, Mickey and Mallory drive to a drug store looking for rattlesnake anti-venin (snake juice) to heal themselves.
 The drug store's neon sign even has a caduceus with intertwined snakes, but unlike the traditional cadeuceus, this one shows rattlesnakes.
 Inside, Mickey can't find any anti-venin.
 The store only displays sold out signs.
 Mickey attacks and kills a pharmacist who won't give him any anti-venin.
 He never does get any because the police have found them and they beat up Mickey in a re-creation of the Rodney King video which was made a few years before the movie was released.

 There are still more depictions of snakes in the movie.
 There's a rubber cobra on their dashboard.
 We see random black-and-white shots off rattlesnakes under the opening credits and at other times.
 And Mickey has a tatoo on his chest that shows two more intertwined snakes.